 In her nearly four-hour interview, Elodie Keene talks about her early life, and attending film school at UCLA.
 She describes starting out as an editor for the Norman Lloyd-produced series Tales of the Unexpected, which led to her editing for several Aaron Spelling produced shows such as Fantasy Island and Hart to Hart.
 She chronicles working for Mark Tinker and Bruce Paltrow as an editor on St. Elsewhere, and later moving on to editing L.A.
 Law.
 She recounts becoming a producer and director on L.A.
 Law, under executive producer Steven Bochco, and winning two Emmy Awards.
 Keene discusses stints directing ER, and well as the short-lived classic My So-Called Life.
 She outlines working for Bochco a second time, directing NYPD Blue, where she also worked with writer David Milch and producer Gergory Hoblit.
 She speaks of working on several series for Ryan Murphy, with whom she has an on-again-off-again professional relationship, including Popular, Glee, and Nip/Tuck.
 She details directing several other series, including Scrubs, The Fosters, Pretty Little Lies, The Wire, and Switched at Birth.
 Keene concludes by discussing how opportunities have vastly improved for women in television directing since she began her career.
-Steven J. Abramson conducted the interview on April 30, 2018 in Sherman Oaks, CA.
+Stephen J. Abramson conducted the interview on April 9, 2018 in Sherman Oaks, CA.